Logarithmic Gromov-Witten theory with expansions: Combinatorial semistable reduction

 \subsection{Auxiliary combinatorial choices}

-The procedure described in the proof of Theorem~\ref{thm: main-comb-thm} produces an infinite number of diagrams satisfying the requirements of the theorem.
+The procedure in the proof of Theorem~\ref{thm: main-comb-thm} produces infinitely many diagrams satisfying the requirements of the theorem.
 Indeed, one can perform an arbitrary further refinement of the base moduli space and pull back the source and target families to obtain a new moduli space satisfying the same conditions.
-In fact, given any two such solutions to this moduli problem, there is a common subdivision of all parts of the diagram.
+Given any two such solutions to this moduli problem, there is a common subdivision of all parts of the diagram.

 \begin{lemma} Let $\Kbar^{1}_\Gamma(\Sigma)$ and $\Kbar^{2}_\Gamma(\Sigma)$ be two diagrams, equipped with universal families, arising in the result above.
 Then there exists a third diagram $(\Kbar^\nu_\Gamma(\Sigma),\bplC^\nu,\widetilde\Sigma^\nu)$ together with subdivisions